 - Donate it to charity if it still looks appealing and isn’t junk.

-- Throw it out, especially if the clothes are ripped or damaged.
+- Bring them to a textile recycling center, especially if the clothes are ripped or damaged.
 (You might want to keep some of these clothes for the time being, however, if you’re using them to wrap other items during the move.
 More on this later.)

 2. Choose Clothes to Wear During the Move

 Put aside what you will wear on the day you move in your moving day personal kit.
 These clothes should be comfortable and take into account the weather.
 Have clothes on hand for when the weather unexpectedly changes, such as if it starts raining.